dsx1123/telemetry_collector/README.md

    - [telegraf.conf](etc/telegraf/telegraf.conf) example of cisco_telemetry_mdt config
    - [gnmi.conf.example](etc/telegraf/telegraf.d/gnmi.conf.example) exmaple of sample-based gnmi plugin config
    - [gnmi_on_change.conf.example](etc/telegraf/gnmi_on_change.conf.example) exmaple of event-based plugin config

 ## Known issue
 1. Currently on nx-os, a single subscription of gNMI dial-in can only be SAMPLE or ON_CHANGE, not both.
 In order to configure different type of subscription, need start two telegraf instances with different gNMI plugin configuraiton.
-Please refer to enhancement [CSCvu58102](https://bst.cloudapps.cisco.com/bugsearch/bug/CSCvu58102) for detail and this limiation will be removed in future release.
+Please refer to enhancement [CSCvu58102](https://bst.cloudapps.cisco.com/bugsearch/bug/CSCvu58102) for detail and this limiation has been lifted in 10.1.1, this script will still start two instances for previous version.
 2. MacOS uses BSD version of sed by default which doesn't work with this script, use `brew install gnu-sed` to install the gnu version of sed if you are trying this script on MacOS.